 Custom ASP.NET server control with embedded resources

 By default name of the project would be your default namespace.
 I called my project WebControls.
 I renamed ServerContol1.cs into ColorPicker.cs.
-I changed default namespace to Karpach.WebControls, as well as
+I changed the default namespace to Karpach.WebControls, as well as

 Custom Control Solution Files